jwortmann/Eternity2Puzzles.jl/README.md

 </p>

 Eternity2Puzzles.jl is an implementation of the [Eternity II puzzle](https://en.wikipedia.org/wiki/Eternity_II_puzzle) in the [Julia](https://julialang.org/) programming language.
-This package allows to either play the puzzle as an interactive game, or to attempt to find a solution using a brute-force backtracking search.
+This package allows to play the puzzle as an interactive game and to search for a solution using a brute-force backtracking search.

 ## Installation